Best car stereos for 2019

 Customization features: What's so cool about the Hermosa and other RetroSound receivers is their ability to blend into the dash of vintage rides.
 Its "Infinimount" shaft and bracket system enables the Hermosa to fit in a variety of vehicles with different shaft spacing.
 You can choose from black, chrome, or ivory options to match your vehicle or just make a statement.
 It even has three vintage screen protectors to give it that look of yesteryear.

-Kenwood KMM-BT322U digital media receiver — Perfect in-dash jukebox for the frugal commuter
+JVC KD-X360BTS digital media receiver — Perfect stereo for the frugal commuter who doesn't use CDs

 What you need to know: This receiver's slim, single-DIN chassis fits in lots of vehicles.
-Kenwood outfitted it with lots of features for the money, including Bluetooth, a USB port for a variety of music files and smartphone integration, and the ability to control the receiver with Kenwood's free Remote app.
+JVC outfitted it with lots of features for the money, including Bluetooth, a USB port for music and smartphone integration, and the ability to control the receiver with JVC's free Remote app.

 Phone integration features: Bluetooth connectivity provides hands-free streaming and calling, and two phones can be paired at the same time.
-You can also plug your phone into the USB port to control and listen to music, as well as charge your device.
-If you're into Internet Radio, you can enjoy your favorite playlists and explore new music on Spotify™ and Pandora™.
+You can also plug your phone into the USB port to control and listen to music, and charge your device.
+If you're into Internet Radio, you can enjoy your favorite playlists and explore new music on Spotify™, iHeartRadio™, and Pandora™.

 Audio features: This stereo's USB port is compatible with all kinds of music files, even FLAC files.
-Kenwood sound reconstruction restores the depth that's often missing from compressed music files, and digital time alignment ensures that all that sound reaches your ears at the same time.
-A 13-band EQ lets you tweak your sound to your heart's content.
+JVC's K2 Technology restores the depth that's often missing from compressed music files, and digital time alignment ensures that all that sound reaches your ears at the same time.
+A 13-band EQ lets you tweak the sound to your heart's content.

-Sony XAV-AX100 digital multimedia receiver — Savvy smartphone receiver that offers Android Auto and Apple CarPlay
+Sony XAV-AX5000 digital multimedia receiver — Savvy smartphone receiver that offers Android Auto and Apple CarPlay

 What you need to know: This mech-less (no CD player), double-DIN receiver offers wired Apple CarPlay and Android Auto to create an interface that's just like your phone.
-All of your navigation, music, and phone apps are shown off and controlled on its 6.4" touchscreen display.
+All of your navigation, music, and phone apps are shown off and controlled on its big 6.95" touchscreen display.

 Phone integration features: In addition to the phone integration mentioned above, this Sony stereo includes Bluetooth for wireless convenience.
-You can also listen to and control your favorite Pandora stations.
+You can also listen to and control your favorite Pandora and Spotify stations.

-Audio/Video features: Some folks have to have that knob to crank up their volume, and this Sony delivers.
+Audio/Video features: Much like their famous flat-panel TVs, Sony went with a brilliant bezel-less display on this receiver that almost disappears into the dash.
 Its 10-band EQ lets you get just your right sound, while the five preamp outputs enable you to add amplifiers for your speakers and a sub.
 There's even an input for a rear-view camera — great for tight parking spots.
+Two rear USB ports let you hook up a phone and a USB drive full of music simultaneously.

 JVC KW-R930BTS CD receiver — Easy to see and control your music